zhcmeng/smolagents/docs/source/conceptual_guides/intro_agents.md

 - for a multi-step agent where the LLM output determines the loop, you need to give a different prompt to the LLM based on what happened in the last loop iteration: so you need some kind of memory.

 See?
 With these two examples, we already found the need for a few items to help us:

-- of course an LLM that acts as the engine powering the system
+- Of course, an LLM that acts as the engine powering the system
-- a list of tools that the agent can access
+- A list of tools that the agent can access
-- a parser that extracts tool calls from the LLM output
+- A parser that extracts tool calls from the LLM output
-- system prompt synced with the parser
+- A system prompt synced with the parser
-- memory
+- A memory

-But wait, since we give room to LLMs in decisions, surely they will make mistakes, so for better performance we need error logging and retry mechanism?
+But wait, since we give room to LLMs in decisions, surely they will make mistakes: so we need error logging and retry mechanisms.

-These will not be that straightforward to implement correctly, especially not together.
-That's why we decided that we needed to build a few abstractions to help people use these.
+All these elements need tight coupling to make a well-functioning system.
+That's why we decided we needed to make basic building blocks to make all this stuff work together.

 ### Code agents